 However, the Shih Tzu’s appeal spans more than just its looks.
-Their small size makes them perfect apartment dwellers, and they only require a short walk each day, or could make do once in awhile with a zoom around their rooms and under your feet.
+Their small size makes them perfect apartment dwellers, and they only require a short walk each day or could make do once in a while with a zoom around their rooms and under your feet.
 This breed is playful and sometimes mischievous.
 They don’t have the same intensity of other toy breeds and will happily partake in any activity you do, including snoozing on the couch, watching TV, brisk walks outside, play dates with other dogs, or sitting by and watching as you cook or organize your closet.

 Coat and grooming

 They have a long, shaggy or silky double coat which comes in many different colors.
-In show Shih Tzus, it is common for owners to allow their fur to grow long and trim it until it skims the ground, which is an interesting and beautiful cut.
+In show Shih Tzu, it is common for owners to allow their fur to grow long and trim it until it skims the ground, which is an interesting and beautiful cut.

-However, most owners prefer to keep their hair shorter which minimizes tangles.
+However, most owners prefer to keep their hair shorter, which minimizes tangles.
 Their beautiful coat, regardless of its length, requires daily brushing and regular and frequent grooming.
 The Shih Tzu’s tufted tail is carried curled over its back like many of its cousins, including the Papillion.

-Owners may need to purchase scissors or electric clippers to maintain the easier, shorter “puppy cut” to mitigate tangled fur, but the easiest method would be to allow a groomer to trim your dog’s coat.
+Owners may need to purchase scissors or electric clippers to maintain the more straightforward, shorter “puppy cut” to mitigate tangled fur, but the easiest method would be to allow a groomer to trim your dog’s coat.
 Be sure to comb out any tangles before a bath, as the water will tighten these tangles and make them nearly impossible to remove.

-Shih Tzus also have a distinctive topknot on their heads, which can be cut or tied into a small bun with a tie made specifically for hair or fur.
+Shih Tzu also have a distinctive topknot on their heads, which can be cut or tied into a small bun with a tie made specifically for hair or fur.
 Rubber bands will break their fur and most likely cause your dog pain when they are removed, so they should be shunned in favor of more responsible options.